A reading

 - Book Review: Simple Truths — Wrestles with recommending a theology book by Ray Nerburn, admitting his own doubt about its "cool factor."
 Rare emotional honesty from a writer usually glib about feeling.

 Threaded by a hunger for mastery via immersion — wine terroir, punk genealogy, festival logistics.
 He trusts direct experience over received authority, often citing his own rating divergence from Wine Spectator.
-The fun surprise: refusal to separate "high" and "low" culture.
-He writes about Rufus Wainwright and energy drinks in the same breath.
+The voice keeps two settings: enthusiast (when a wine surprises him) and skeptic (when an institution overplays its hand).
 The wine reviews, though technical, resist pretension — celebrating drinkability and value as vigorously as collectibility.
 The most endearing thread is vulnerability: he admits ignorance, shares personal stakes, and quietly contemplates tattooing his daughter's name.
-The archive captures a critic in motion: from eager omnivore to focused specialist, and the magazine got every step on the journey.

 Every post